Statistics on Underage Drinking

 The rate of current alcohol consumption increases with increasing age according to the 2024 National Survey on Drug Use and Health (NSDUH) from 1.3% among 12-13 year olds to nearly 5% among 14-15 years to 13% at ages 16-17, and more than doubling among 18-20 year olds (27%).

-Harmful consumption continues to decline.
-In 2024, binge drinking reached record low levels among students in 8th, 10th, and 12th grades, but these one-year decreases were not statistically significant.
+Binge drinking, or harmful consumption, continues to decline steadily.
+In 2025, binge drinking reached record low levels among students in 8th, 10th, and 12th grades.

 Monitoring the Future

-• Past month consumption among eighth graders has continued to decline steadily, reaching a record low of five percent, decreasing 49 percent over the past ten years.
+• Past month consumption among eighth graders has continued to decline steadily, reaching a record low of four percent, decreasing 41 percent over the past ten years.

-• Eleven percent of 10th graders report current alcohol consumption, declining 47 percent from 22 percent in 2015.
+• Ten percent of 10th graders report current alcohol consumption, declining 48 percent from 20 percent in 2016.

 • Slightly more than one in five 12th graders report consuming alcohol in the past 30 days.
 Current drinking among high seniors is down 39 percent over the past decade, from 35 percent in 2015 to 22 percent in 2024.